DanielAyoubi/lab-controller/README.md

 - Returns comma-separated values for readings

 **Note:** Communication protocols may vary by model.
 Adjust the device interface files if needed for your specific hardware.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## License

-This project is provided as-is for research and educational purposes.

-## Acknowledgments

-Developed for environmental control monitoring of Nikon SIM microscope setups.